Gaza peace plan: Release of hostages

 On October 13 at 8 a.m., in Gaza City, Hamas released 7 hostages to the Red Cross and then into the custody of IDF troops.
 Around 11 a.m., in the southern Gaza Strip, Hamas released the additional 13 living hostages to the Red Cross and then into the custody of IDF troops.
 Hamas ultimately decided to return the remains of four of the dead hostages later on October 13, despite agreeing to release all 28.
 According to Israeli officials the released hostages were aged 22–48, and included a pair of twin brothers and IDF soldiers.
 Hamas permitted certain hostages to conduct video calls with their families shortly prior to their release.
 Following their release, the hostages were transported to medical facilities, including Sheba Medical Center in Tel Hashomer, for evaluation and treatment.
 They faced a range of health issues, including malnutrition, loss of muscle and fat, shrapnel injuries, burns, and other physical trauma.
 Some also experienced complications from overfeeding shortly before their release after months of starvation.

 Former hostage Alon Ohel meets his family for the first time after his release from Hamas captivity, October 13, 2025.

-Later on October 13, 2025, during a ceremony in Gaza, the Israeli Defense Forces received the caskets containing the bodies of four deceased hostages and then brought the caskets out of Gaza and into Israel after crossing the Gaza-Israel border.
+Later on October 13, 2025, during a ceremony in Gaza, the Israel Defense Forces received the caskets containing the bodies of four deceased hostages and then brought the caskets out of Gaza and into Israel after crossing the Gaza-Israel border.
 The deceased hostages were reportedly aged between 22 and 53, and included a Nepalese agriculture student and an IDF soldier.
 On October 15, Israeli officials reported that one of the returned bodies was not that of a hostage.

 As of October 25, Hamas had returned the remains of only 15 deceased hostages, while the remains of 13 others remained in its possession that it is obligated to return under the agreement.
 Trump issued a statement acknowledging that Hamas may not know the location of some remains, but noted that there are several to which the group has access and is nevertheless withholding.
 He warned Hamas that it would be held responsible if the ceasefire collapses and stated that he would closely monitor the group's compliance with the agreement over the next 48 hours.

 On October 30, Hamas returned to Israel the remains of two deceased hostages, who were abducted from their homes and killed in Hamas captivity.
 Israeli authorities confirmed their identities the same day.
 As of that date, the remains of 11 additional deceased hostages were still being held in Gaza, and Israel said Hamas is "required to fulfill its commitments to the mediators and return them as part of the implementation of the agreement".